 Mental Health Access Line

 In Lancashire there is a Mental Health Access Line to support people’s mental health needs 24 hours a day, 7 days a week.
-You can access the line, by calling the NHS non-emergency services on 111.
+If you, or someone you support, are unwell, you can access the line by calling the NHS non-emergency services on 111.

 Send a text